James Heinicke

 Services

-We have the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost effective services to all our clients.
-Our commercial understanding and experience of working with leading financial institutions, professional advisers and regulatory bodies enable us to add real value to our clients’ businesses.
+We have the expertise to handle the most demanding transactions.
+Our commercial understanding and experience of working with leading financial institutions, professional advisers and regulatory bodies means we add real value to clients’ businesses.

 Sectors

-Our sector approach relies on smart collaboration between our business divisions, our service lines and our jurisdictions.
-These sector-based teams have a deep understanding of related businesses and industry dynamics.
-The specific combination of our highly informed experts helps our clients see around corners.
+Our sector approach relies on smart collaboration between teams who have a deep understanding of related businesses and industry dynamics.
+The specific combination of our highly informed experts helps our clients to see around corners.

-We have the knowledge and expertise to handle the most demanding and complex transactions and provide expert, efficient and cost effective services to all our clients.
-Our commercial understanding and experience of working with leading financial institutions, professional advisers and regulatory bodies enable us to add real value to our clients’ businesses.
+We have the expertise to handle the most demanding transactions.
+Our commercial understanding and experience of working with leading financial institutions, professional advisers and regulatory bodies means we add real value to clients’ businesses.

 Legal